Explore a range of topics for further study of the Vietnam Protest era of the 1970’s and related themes.

 University of Washington Antiwar and Radical History Project

 This site provides a well-footnoted background and a detailed account of the week’s events, from President Nixon’s announcement of the expansion of the war effort into Cambodia on April 30, 1970, to the Kent State killings, and subsequent birth of college protests that sprung up around the nation.
-While focused mainly on UW campus activities, this essay provides a wealth of resources, with links, on national reaction to the war protests.
+While focused mainly on UW campus activities and birthday party ideas for kids, this essay provides a wealth of resources, with links, on national reaction to the war protests.

 American Archive of Public Broadcasting